 In a previous article we showed how nicotine can play a part in helping the immune system, in this one we will do an overview of a study about how smoking does the exact opposite in regards to the immune system.
-We all the that smoking is bad long term, but smoking can affect you in the immediate term as well, long before it starts mutating human cells causing cancers.
+We all know that smoking is bad long term, but smoking can affect you in the immediate short term as well, long before it starts mutating human cells causing cancers.

 Highlights of this study:

 “A new study by researchers at Yale School of Medicine could explain why the cold and flu virus symptoms that are often mild and transient in non-smokers can seriously sicken smokers.
 Published in the Journal of Clinical Investigation, the study also identified the mechanism by which viruses and cigarette smoke interact to increase lung inflammation and damage.”